-Next, consider the interview questions you’re likely to be asked and craft your responses.
+Next, consider the common interview questions you’ll likely encounter, then craft and practice your responses.

 “I’d highly recommend that you write some possible questions you’d expect from the interviewer and, of course, some answers too,” Salem says.
 “Not only will this make you feel more prepared and confident when the interview actually arrives, but it’s a chance to figure out what skills, experiences, and traits you’d like to ‘show off’ once you sit down with your potential employer.”

-Theresa Balsiger, vice president of candidate relations at Carex Consulting Group, suggests creating a pitch to use in the interview by developing three to five anecdotes to help you respond to behavioral questions.
-(Behavioral questions, such as “tell me about an instance you disagreed with a co-worker,” are designed to pinpoint how you might react in scenarios likely to occur in the workplace.)
+Theresa Balsiger, vice president of candidate relations at Carex Consulting Group, suggests developing three to five anecdotes to help you respond to behavioral questions.

 “Use the position description to help determine what the interviewer might ask you about,” Balsiger says.
 “Practice your responses.”